-The rate of ILI presentations to sentinel GPs was in the higher range of values usually reported at this time of year (Figure 1).
-Due to changes in data extraction, this figure will now be updated monthly.
+The rate of ILI presentations to sentinel GPs decreased but remained in the mid-range of values usually reported at this time of year (Figure 1).

 Figure 1.
 Rate of ILI per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) by week, WA, 2020 to 2025 YTD